Frontier Internet Speed Test

 You can use this graph to determine the average download speed of Frontier users performing a speed test over the last 12 months.
 As you can see, the average is still rather slow, especially when compared to nearly any competitor, but there is a trend towards improvement in recent months.

-Great for individuals browsing the web, checking email, and using basic apps.
+Great for individuals to browse the internet, check email, and other basic browsing.

 50-100 Mbps